Monday 30 June 1941

 |Two Soviet soldiers captured by German mountain troops near Murmansk being interrogated.
 The Germans were upset that the Soviets had ambushed a small party of advancing German troops and taken no prisoners.|

 In the Army Group Center sector, Field Marshal von Bock's panzers probe east of East.
 In a daring raid, the 4th Panzer Division seizes a railroad bridge at Svisloch.
-This cuts off parts of Soviet 4th Airborne Corps and 20th Mechanized Corps.
+This cuts off parts of the Soviet 4th Airborne Corps and 20th Mechanized Corps.
 The main action, however, is many miles to the rear, where German Fourth and Ninth Armies are reducing the Soviet 10th Army and other forces near Bialystok.
 The German 45th Infantry Division, fresh from its victory at Brest-Litovsk, receives orders to head east along with the rest of the Wehrmacht - no time to waste on celebrations.

 General Heinz Guderian, supported "by back channels" by OKH chief Franz Halder, ignores Hitler's stop order and continues barrelling east toward Bobruisk.
 This full-scale advance by 2nd Panzer Group he euphemistically characterizes as a "reconnaissance in force."
 Guderian also boards an observation plane and flies over the Minsk-Bialystok pocket.
 He decides from his personal observation that his panzers are not needed there because General Hoth's 3rd Panzer Group has the situation in hand.

 In the Army Group South sector, the Stavka gives up on the Battle of Brody.
 While it has bought the Soviets some time, the disjointed attacks by large Soviet armored forces against Field Marshal von Rundstedt's spearhead have cost the Soviets hundreds, if not thousands, of tank losses.
-The surviving Soviet units of the Southwestern Front are directed to retreat to the Stalin Line in order to defend the approaches to Kiev.
+The surviving Soviet units of the Southwestern Front are directed to retreat to the Stalin Line in order to defend the approaches to Kyiv.
 General Popel remains trapped in Dubno with his remaining tanks but prepares to break out to the east in accordance with the Stavka's orders.

 |German soldiers near Murmansk prepare to execute two captured Soviet soldiers.|